The complete guide to calculating employee cost and value

 Emotional expensiveness refers to employees who bring down the energy, value, and talent of other employees and the organization by being judgmental, resisting change, etc. Such employees can be identified by methods like peer reviews, surveys, performance evaluations, etc., which must be further validated by other employees.

-Not just Wells Fargo but most companies do not take a holistic approach when it comes to measuring and improving the worth an employee brings to the company.
+Most companies do not take a holistic approach when it comes to measuring and improving the worth an employee brings to the company.
 They solely focus on short-term financial gains, leading them to ignore the qualitative, or the ‘perceptual’ side, of employee value measurement.
 To take a more balanced method, organizations must consider the two sides:

 • The data-driven side